dudizimber/karo-reactions/actions/echo/README.md

 ## Usage

-Copy the following action configuration into your AlertReaction's `spec.actions` array:
+Copy the following action configuration into your Karo's `spec.actions` array:

 ```yaml
 - name: echo-alert